NewElectoralCollege/new_electoral_college/data/README.md

 Data Source: [Massachusetts Institute of Technology (MIT) Election Lab](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX)

 The link above is to the Harvard Dataverse website.
-The database is actualy maintained by MIT.
+The database is actually maintained by MIT.

 # Deviations